markNZed/TaskFlow/nodes/hub/README.md

 # Hub

-The Hub is implemented in Node using the Express framework and SQLite database.
+The Hub is implemented in NodeJS using the Express framework.

 Information for the Hub is held in the `task.hub` object.
 The Processor communicates with the Hub using the object `task.node` which includes fields: command, commandArgs, and config.